oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 #### About Is Lung Cancer

 Cancer is a disease in which cells in the body grow out of control.
-When cancer starts in the lungs, it is called lung cancer.Worldwide, lung cancer is the second most commonly diagnosed cancer.
+When cancer starts in the lungs, it is called lung cancer Worldwide, lung cancer is the second most commonly diagnosed cancer.
 NSCLC is the most common type of lung cancer in the United States, accounting for 81% of all lung cancer diagnoses.

 In 2023, an estimated [238,340 adults (117,550 men and 120,790 women)](https://www.cancer.net/cancer-types/lung-cancer-non-small-cell/statistics) in the United States will be diagnosed with lung cancer.
 Worldwide, an estimated 2,206,771 people were diagnosed with lung cancer in 2020.
 These statistics include both small cell lung cancer and NSCLC.